-It’s that time of year again in New York where everything starts to get really festive, leaves start changing colors, and we start looking for where we can go pumpkin picking!
+It’s that time of year again in New York when everything starts to get really festive, leaves start changing colors, and we start looking for where we can go pumpkin picking!
 Plus, pumpkin picking is one of the best things to do on Long Island during the fall.
 Therefore, today I am covering where to go pumpkin picking on Long Island, New York!
 Long Island is the perfect escape from New York City for fun at the pumpkin picking farms and fall festivities.

 I have included both U-pick off the vine and regular pumpkin-picking farms on Long Island, depending on what kind of experience you are looking for!